Pre-approval access policy

 - Have no comparable or satisfactory alternative therapy.

-Currently, we are not able to evaluate and fulfill requests for pre-approval access to our other investigational medicines, fisogatinib (formerly known as BLU-554) and BLU-782, as these programs do not currently meet the criteria noted above.
+Currently, we are not able to evaluate and fulfill requests for pre-approval access to our other investigational medicine fisogatinib (formerly known as BLU-554), as this program does not currently meet the criteria noted above.

 Acknowledgement of a request does not guarantee that access to the investigational drug will be granted.
 Medical professionals at Blueprint Medicines will individually review each request, consistent with our policy on pre-approval access and the program eligibility requirements.